 How to Pay Off $20,000 in Credit Card Debt

-If you’re talking about credit card debt, all you need do is make minimum monthly payments.
-At a minimum payment of $400 a month at current interest rates, it will end up costing you $33,403 to pay off all the debt.
-That’s over eight years.
-If you don’t use the card.
+If you’re talking about credit card debt, all you need to do is make minimum monthly payments.
+At a minimum payment of $200 a month at current interest rates, it will end up costing you $22,644.95 (in addition to the original $20,000!) to pay off all the debt, and it’ll take you about 10 years to do it.

 So how do you pay off $20,000 in credit card debt before interest rates devour your bank account?